ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-32. What does the following equation stands for?
+Q. What does the following equation stands for?

 $$
 \nabla{C} = \frac{1}{n}\sum_x\nabla{C_x}